LeadWoods0902/DandD_Nightmare_Plague/Sessions/Session 7 - Crops and Critters.md

    - The group stumbles upon a distressed farmer seeking help with a pest-creature that's been wreaking havoc on their crops and livestock.

 2. **Meet the Farm-Hands**
    - The group meets the farm-hands, each with their own experiences and observations about the creature.
-They share tidbits of information, but it's clear that no one has a clear understanding of what they're dealing with.
+They share titbits of information, but it's clear that no one has a clear understanding of what they're dealing with.

 **Act 2: Gathering Information**

 3. **Interviewing the Farm-Hands**
    - The group engages in conversations with the farm-hands to gather information about the creature.
-They learn about its appearance, behavior, and patterns.
+They learn about its appearance, behaviour, and patterns.
+	   - Appearance
 		   - Body of a chicken
 		   - Tail of a snake
 		   - Breasts of a woman
 		   - Horns of a stag
+	   - Behaviour

 4. **Observations and Clues**
    - The group explores the affected areas, finding tracks, chewed plants, and signs of the creature's presence.
 These clues lead to a more detailed understanding of the pest.